 Just book your Louvre ticket beforehand and skip this long and annoying queue.

 This way, you save 2 hours of your travel time.
 We recommend booking with Get Your Guide.
 It is our preferred way to book tickets around Europe.
 Tiqets.com is another good website for buying sightseeing tickets.

 3. Pub Crawl

 A pub crawl is always fun!
 Make sure you get your spot.
-Prices for this start from 15€ and include free shots – of course!
+The price includes free shots.

 Check out the pub crawls in Paris here.

-4. Paris Catacombs (unique!!)
+4. Paris Catacombs

-Legendary, scary, interesting!
+Legendary, scary, and interesting!

-Even better to know: Make sure you purchase your ticket beforehand.
+Good to know: Make sure you purchase your ticket beforehand.
 There is usually a looooong line.

 You can skip the line by getting your ticket beforehand.